Toy Story: Writing

 Originally, Toy Story was going to feature "Tinny", the wind-up one-man band toy from the Tin Toy short film, along with "the dummy", a ventriloquist's dummy.
 While the film's premise was still about toys' desire to be played with by children, the rest of the film's script, which involved Tinny being left behind at a gas station, meeting up with the dummy, and having a series of adventures before finding their way into a kindergarten classroom where they can be played with every day, was quite different.
 Katzenberg was unhappy with the treatment drafted by Lasseter, Andrew Stanton, and Pete Docter, as the two character's motivations were too similar.
 Instead, he encouraged them to write it as a buddy film, giving the two main characters contrasting personalities, and having them only become friends after being forced to work together.
 Lasseter, Stanton, and Docter delivered a revised treatment in September 1991 that more closely resembles the final version of the film: Tinny replaces the ventriloquist dummy as a child's favorite toy, their bickering causes them to be left behind at a gas station, they almost catch up to the family at a pizza restaurant, they have to escape a kid that mutilates toys, and the movie ends with a chase scene as the two toys try to catch up to the family's moving van.

 The script went through many changes before the final version of it.
-Lasseter decided Tinny was "too antiquated"; the character was first changed to a military action figure and was then given a space theme.
+Lasseter decided Tinny was "too antiquated"; the character was first changed to a military action figure in the likes of G.I.
+Joe and was then given a space theme.
 Tinny's name changed to Lunar Larry, then Tempus from Morph, and eventually Buzz Lightyear (after astronaut Buzz Aldrin).
-Lightyear's design was modeled on the suits worn by Apollo astronauts as well as G.I.
+Lightyear's design was modeled on the suits worn by Apollo astronauts as well as the aforementioned G.I.
 Joe action figures.
 Also, the green and purple color scheme on Lightyear's suit was inspired by Lasseter and his wife, Nancy, whose favorite colors are green and purple, respectively.
 Woody was inspired by a Casper the Friendly Ghost doll that Lasseter had when he was a child; he was a ventriloquist's dummy with a pull-string (hence the name "Woody").
 This was until character designer Bud Luckey suggested that Woody could be changed to a cowboy ventriloquist dummy.
 Lasseter liked the contrast between the Western and the science fiction genres and the character immediately changed.
 Eventually, all of the ventriloquist dummy aspects of the character were deleted as the dummy looked "sneaky and mean".
 However they kept the name "Woody" to pay homage to the Western actor Woody Strode.
 The story department drew inspiration from films such as Midnight Run and The Odd Couple, and Lasseter screened Hayao Miyazaki's Castle in the Sky for further influence.